 Sort strings, length.
 In C# programs, strings can be sorted based on their lengths.
 We put the shortest string first and the longest string last.

-C# algorithm notes.
-This algorithm doesn't need to be fast, but it should not create problems or ever give incorrect output.
+This method doesn't need to be fast, but it should not create problems or ever give incorrect output.
 We can effectively sort strings by their Length property.

 using System;